mitodl/mit-open/frontends/README.md

 yarn watch:rc
 ```

-The front end is served at `http://localhost:8062` and changes are hot reloaded into the page.
+The front end is served at `http://localhost:8062`, using the API hosted on RC.